United States Electric Lighting Company: Innovations

-In 1878, Maxim's company installed electric lighting at the Equitable Life Assurance Company building in New York, becoming the first building in the United States to have permanent electric lighting.
-The lights were originally arc lamps but would be upgraded to incandescent lights in 1880.
+In 1878, Maxim's company installed electric lighting at the Equitable Life Assurance Company building in New York on a trial basis, becoming the first building in New York City to have such electric lighting.
+The lights were originally arc lamps but in 1880 incandescent lights were installed in the basement vault and offices for the Mercantile Safe Deposit Company, making them the first incandescent lighting system in NYC.

 In October 1880, Maxim patented a method of coating carbon filaments with hydrocarbons to extend their life.
 Lewis Latimer, one of the employees at the time, who would eventually be hired away by Edison, developed an method of heat treating the filaments, reducing breakage and allowed them to be molded into different shapes, such as the characteristic "M" shape of Maxim filaments.
 Latimer would patent this innovation, and the company would later purchase that patent.

 Edward Weston, co-founder of the Weston Company, would work for the Maxim-Weston company from 1881 to 1888.
 During his time there he would receive many patents for dynamo construction and conducted extensive research in the lightning field.